ezolenko/rollup-plugin-typescript2/README.md

 	If true, declaration files will be emitted in the directory given in the tsconfig.
 If false, the declaration files will be placed inside the destination directory given in the Rollup configuration.

+* `typescript`: typescript module installed with the plugin

+	When typescript version installed by the plugin (latest 2.x) is unacceptable, you can import your own typescript module and pass it in as `typescript: require("typescript")`.
+Must be 2.0+, things might break if transpiler interfaces changed enough from what the plugin was built against.

 ### Declarations

 This plugin respects `declaration: true` in your `tsconfig.json` file.
 When set, it will emit `*.d.ts` files for your bundle.
 The resulting file(s) can then be used with the `types` property in your `package.json` file as described [here](https://www.typescriptlang.org/docs/handbook/declaration-files/publishing.html).